Leafwing-Studios/leafwing-website/content/blog/tyranny-of-nits/index.md

 ## Nit-pick arithme-tick

-That's all well and good, and it'll doing those things can solve a *lot* of deadlocks, but it doesn't necessarily prevent cycles of endless back-and-forth with overly stringent or fussy reviewers.
+That's all well and good, and simply doing those things can solve a *lot* of deadlocks, but it doesn't necessarily prevent cycles of endless back-and-forth with overly stringent or fussy reviewers.
 Your PR is *technically* getting a lot of activity, but it's not actually *going* anywhere.
 It's a [spirograph](https://en.wikipedia.org/wiki/Spirograph).